 Water Sensitive Urban Design

-Water Sensitive Urban Design (WSUD) is about integrating water cycle management into urban planning and design to manage the impacts of stormwater from development.
+Water Sensitive Urban Design (WSUD) is the integration of water cycle management into urban planning and design.
+The aim of this process is to manage the impact of development on stormwater.

-WSUD is fast becoming the best approach to stormwater management in our cities, offering an alternative to the traditional approach to stormwater management where water is directed via pipes and waterways to the Bay, with little, if any treatment prior to discharge.
-It requires a shift in thinking so that stormwater is viewed as a valuable resource and our waterways as an environmental asset.
+WSUD is fast becoming the best approach to stormwater management in our cities.
+Traditionally, water would be directed through pipes and waterways to the Bay, with little to no treatment prior to discharge.
+WSUD is an alternative approach that acknowledges stormwater as a valuable resource and our waterways as an environmental asset.

 The key principles of WSUD are to: